johnnyqian/enable-font-awesome-site-extension/README.md

 [![enable-font-awesome-site-extension MyGet Build Status](https://www.myget.org/BuildSource/Badge/enable-font-awesome-site-extension?identifier=82f9d693-12d1-45d8-9416-fceeef38b3af)](https://www.myget.org/)

-# Enable web fonts for Azure App service
+# Enable web fonts for Azure App Service

-By default files with .woff2, .woff and .tff extensions are not served by IIS in Azure App service.
+By default files with .woff2, .woff and .ttf extensions are not served by IIS in Azure App Service.
 This extension simply add MIME types for these font files.

 This will work with:

 * Font Awesome
 * Simple Line Icons
 * IconMoon
-* And any more static .woff2, .woff and .tff files in your project
+* And any more static .woff2, .woff and .ttf files in your project

 # How to add this extension